CongSon01/INFORMATION-RECOGNITION-ON-THE-UNIVERSITY-TEST-PAPER/README.md

 ## 3. Dataset
 * Word dataset for name: [ICFHR2018 Competition on Vietnamese Online Handwritten Text Recognition Database (HANDS-VNOnDB2018)](http://tc11.cvc.uab.es/datasets/HANDS-VNOnDB2018_1/) .
 You can use `data/inkml_2_img.py` to covert ikml file into images
-* Digit dataset for student ID and score: MNIST dataset.
-I generated multi - digit number from MNIST.
-You can find the code in my [repo](https://github.com/mrzaizai2k/Multi-digit-images-generator-MNIST-)

 Those are raw data, and without Data Augmentation, they won't assist at all.
 * Elastic Transform